OpenTTD/OpenTTD/readme.txt

 6.0) Configuration file
 ---- ------------------
 The configuration file for OpenTTD (openttd.cfg) is in a simple Windows-like .INI format.
-It's mostly undocumented.
+It is mostly undocumented.
 Almost all settings can be changed ingame by using the 'Advanced Settings' window.
 When you cannot find openttd.cfg you should look in the directories as described in section 4.2.
 If you do not have an openttd.cfg OpenTTD will